ash-3d/FlightWatch/firmware/README.md

 - When connecting to the `FlightWatch-Setup` captive portal, put your phone in airplane mode with Wi-Fi enabled so it does not fall back to cellular and drop the portal connection.
 - After the display comes up, you have ~10 seconds to visit `http://flightwatch.local` to add your OpenSky/AeroAPI keys, set your time zone, and configure the flight lookup radius and other preferences.

+- To rotate API keys: update `config/APIConfiguration.local.h`, then open `http://flightwatch.local`, enter the new keys in the portal, and save so they replace any values cached in NVS.

 ## Project file architecture
 - `src/main.cpp`: Firmware entry, WiFi/captive portal, scheduling, background fetch task, display loop.
 - `core/`: `FlightDataFetcher` orchestrates state vector fetch + enrichment; glue between adapters.